WELL1NGTON/AzureFunctionRSATests/README.md

-# Projeto Teste para Verificar o uso de RSA dentor de AzureFunctions
+# Test Project to Verify the use of RSA inside AzureFunctions